KimbakiS/KimbakiS.github.io/index.md

 - [Leviathan Writeup](./writeups/overthewire/leviathan.md).

 ## TryHackMe:
-- [Tardigrade](./writeups/tryhackme/tardigrade.md). -- Find all backdoors on the machine and remediate them.
+- [Tardigrade](./writeups/tryhackme/tardigrade.md).
+Find all backdoors on the machine and remediate them.
+- [Friday Overtime](./writeups/tryhackme/friday-overtime.md).
+CTI analysis on malware samples using online tools like VirusTotal and MITRE ATT&CK
-- [Mr. Robot](./writeups/tryhackme/mrrobot.md). -- Exploit a vulnerability in a web app to gain access to an root a machine
+- [Mr. Robot](./writeups/tryhackme/mrrobot.md).
+Exploit a vulnerability in a web app to gain access to an root a machine

 ---